 Ceramic or Steel?

-Most built-in and electric grinders use steel blades for a couple of reasons.
-The main one is that ceramic doesn’t hold up well against sharp, sudden impacts.
-So if there are some foreign bits of not-coffee in your beans (which is pretty common), these can easily damage the grinder.
+Most built-in and electric grinders use steel blades for two reasons, the main one being that ceramic doesn’t hold up well against sharp, sudden impacts.
+So, if there are foreign bits of not-coffee in your beans (which is pretty common), they can easily damage the grinder.

-In addition to being a bit more crack resistant, steel grinders actually begin sharper than ceramic ones.
-However, ceramic grinders maintain their sharpness for longer.
+In addition to being a bit more crack-resistant, steel grinders actually begin sharper than ceramic ones.
+However, ceramic grinders maintain their sharpness longer.

 Some coffee snobs argue that ceramic is better because there is no generated heat that might negatively impact extraction.
-But, there have been no conclusive studies that have shown this to be true.
+But, no conclusive studies have shown this to be true.
 So your stainless steel grinder should do the job just fine.

 Drip or Espresso

 As you probably noticed, we split this list into drip coffee makers and espresso machines with grinders.
 While a fresh grind is important for both types of brewing, the styles are better for different types of coffee connoisseurs.